linhpbui/elist-trend-analysis/README.md

 - **Convert high-spending non-loyalty customers into loyalty members** with tailored incentives that maintain their spending habits.
 - **Optimize the loyalty program** with **tiered benefits, exclusive bulk discounts, or premium membership perks** to encourage higher-value transactions.

-### High-Value Products Drive Sales but Experience Higher Refund Rates
+### Mid-Range to High-Value Products Drive Sales but Experience Higher Refund Rates
 <img width="1241" alt="Image" src="https://github.com/user-attachments/assets/7e5b46cd-3389-4048-a365-d3ec28e579d6" />

 - **Apple products account for 49% of all orders**, generating **$14M in sales**, with **Apple Airpods headphones leading in volume (48K+ orders)**.
 - In 2020, the refund rate was 9.21%, dropping to 3.61% in 2021. **The overall 5% refund rate** remains well below the **8-10% industry benchmark** ([1](https://www.richpanel.com/blog/ecommerce-return-rates),[2](https://ecommercedb.com/benchmarks/us/consumer-electronics)), highlighting strong product performance across most categories.
 - **ThinkPad (12%) and Macbook Air laptops (11%) have the highest refund rate** across all store orders, despite accounting for only 2.70% and 3.67% of orders, respectively.
-- **Apple AirPods (2K+ refunds) and 27-inch 4K gaming monitor (1K+ refunds) have the highest absolute refund counts**, making them key focus areas for return reduction.
+- **Apple AirPods (2K+ refunds) and 27-inch 4K gaming monitor (1K+ refunds) have the highest refund counts**, making them key focus areas for return reduction.
-- **Higher-value products may see more refunds due to customer expectation, product performance, or usability concerns** rather than impulse buying.
+- **Mid-range to higher-value products may see more refunds due to customer expectation, product performance, or usability concerns** rather than impulse buying.
 This trend suggests that expensive electronics are more return-prone due to **price sensitivity, feature complexity, or differing expectations**.

 👉 ***Recommendation:***
 - **Conduct customer surveys and analyze return data** to identify key issues with high-refund products (ThinkPad laptop, Macbook Air laptop, Apple AirPods, 27in 4K gaming monitor), such as quality, fit, functionality, or misleading expectations.